Michael Clayton: Plot

-Michael finds Arthur on a Manhattan street and confronts him about calls he made to Anna Kaiserson, one of the plaintiffs in the lawsuit.
-Arthur realizes his calls are being monitored.
-He calls his own voicemail at the firm and says he will go public with the memo.
-Karen authorizes the hitmen to take "drastic measures".
-They break into Arthur's apartment, kill him, and make it look like suicide.
+Michael finds Arthur on a Manhattan street and confronts him about calls he made to Anna Kaiserson, the plaintiff being deposed during his episode, leading Arthur to realize his calls are monitored.
+Arthur calls his own voicemail at the firm and says he will go public with the memo.
+Karen directs the operatives to take lethal action.
+The two break into Arthur's apartment, murder him with an injection, and make it look like suicide by drug overdose.

-After learning of Arthur's death, Michael becomes suspicious when he discovers that U-North was planning a settlement just a few days before, and that Arthur had booked a flight to New York for Anna.
-He finds Anna and learns that no one knew of her conversations with Arthur, yet Michael's firm knew of Arthur's conversations with the U-North plaintiffs.
-With help from his brother Gene, a police officer, he breaks into Arthur's sealed apartment.
-He finds champagne and two glasses in the refrigerator, a copy of a fantasy novel beloved by Michael's son Henry, with several pages highlighted and annotated by Arthur, and a receipt from a photocopy shop.
+Michael learns of Arthur's death and becomes suspicious when he discovers U-North was planning a settlement just a few days before, and that Arthur had booked a flight to New York for Anna.
+He finds Anna and learns that she told no one of her conversations with Arthur, yet the firm somehow knew.
+With help from his brother Gene, a police officer, Michael breaks into Arthur's apartment, which is sealed as a crime scene.
+Michael finds Arthur's dogeared copy of Realm & Conquest, which contains an illustration of a horse on a hill with barren trees, and highlighting and annotations throughout the chapter Henry mentioned.
+The book also contains a receipt from a photocopy shop, which Michael pockets.
+Two police officers soon arrive on a tip from the operatives, who have been trailing Michael.
+Michael is arrested, but Gene bails him out.

-The hitmen, who have been trailing Michael, call the police as he enters the apartment.
-He is caught and arrested for trespassing, but Gene bails him out.
-Using the receipt, Michael discovers that Arthur ordered 2,000 copies of the confidential U-North memo.
-The hitmen also obtain a copy, which they give Karen.
-Believing Michael is blackmailing the firm, Marty offers him a renewed contract and the $80,000 he had requested on the condition he sign a non-disclosure agreement.
-Michael realizes that Marty and Barry Grissom, another attorney at the firm, know about U-North's cover-up.
-After paying Timmy's debt, he goes to play poker.
+Taking the receipt to the copy shop, Michael discovers that Arthur ordered 3,000 copies of the incriminating memo.
+Marty offers Michael the money he requested, but insists Michael also sign a non-disclosure agreement covering his vast knowledge of the firm and its personnel.

+Michael accepts the money, gives up on pursuing Arthur's lead, and pays off his restaurant debt.
+That night, during the events depicted at the film's opening, the operatives rig Michael's car with a bomb and follow him through Westchester.
+After he approaches the horses on the hill, the operatives detonate his car.
+Michael hides with Timmy's help.

-The hitmen rig Michael's car with a bomb while Michael plays poker.
-Driving past a field, he sees some horses and leaves his car to approach them.
-While he is in the field, the bomb detonates.
-Michael escapes into the woods.
-At a U-North board meeting, Karen proposes that the board approve a new settlement in the lawsuit.
-Michael confronts her in the foyer and goads her into offering him $10 million for his silence.
-Karen reluctantly agrees; Michael reveals that he is wearing a wire, with Gene and other NYPD detectives listening.
-As Karen and Don are arrested, Michael gets into a cab and rides away.
+At a U-North board meeting, Karen proposes that the board approve a lawsuit settlement.
+Michael confronts her alone and goads her into offering him $10 million for his silence.
+When Karen agrees, Michael reveals he is wearing a wire, with Gene and other NYPD detectives listening.
+As the police move in, Michael gets into a cab and rides away.